 293-295 Commonwealth had been occupied by the 1891-1892 winter season.
 On January 1, 1894, Albert Geiger acquired the buildings back from Barthold Schesinger and immediately resold them to two separate buyers.
 The buildings remained under separate ownership until the early 1920s.

 293 Commonwealth was purchased from Albert Geiger by the heirs of and trustees under the will of real estate dealer James Thomas Eldredge, who had died in December of 1889.
 He and his wife, Ellen Sophia (Williams) Eldredge, had lived at 199 Beacon, where she continued to live.
 They continued to own it until December 1, 1922, when it was acquired by the Willard Welsh Realty Company.

 295 Commonwealth was purchased from Albert Geiger by George Washington Crosby, treasurer of the R. H. White Company department store, who probably held the property for the benefit of Ralph Huntington White, president and founder of the company.
 George Crosby and his wife, Helen Augusta (Searle) Crosby, lived in Newton.

-On October 30, 1900, 295 Commonwealth was purchased from George Crosby by Ralph Huntington White.
+On October 30, 1900, 295 Commonwealth was acquired from George Crosby by Ralph Huntington White.
 He and his wife, Lena Elizabeth (Hubbard) White, lived in an apartment at 290 Commonwealth.
 His first wife, Ellen Maria (Tucker) White, had died in November of 1897, and he and Lena Hubbard had married in October of 1899.
 She lived at 295 Commonwealth at the time of their marriage.